bruvellu/multiview-tutorial/multiview-tutorial.md

 :::

 - Move the x min slider to the right to cut out the region on the left of the sample (the dashed line is the reference edge).
-Get close to the sample, but leave a gap
+- Get close to the sample, but leave a gap

 ![](media/69-bounding-xmin.png)

-- Once the placed x min, go again top to bottom through Z to make sure nothing was cut out
+- Once the x min is set, go again top to bottom through Z to make sure nothing was cut out
-- Now do the same of x max to cut out the region on the right side of the sample
+- Now do the same for x max to cut out the region on the right side of the sample

 ![](media/70-bounding-xmax.png)

-- Next we want to cut a bit from the top and bottom regions
+Next we want to cut a bit from the top and bottom regions.

 - Move the slider y min to cut from the top and y max to cut from the bottom.

 Remember to go through Z to make sure it is not cutting the tip off the embryo (it happens)

 ::: {layout-ncol=2}